henriknero/backup_client/README.md

 ```
 sudo apt-get install python3-wxgtk4.0
 ```
-When testing "apt" gave libgit2 0.26 which is not compatible with pygit2 v0.27.3.
-To install the correct use the following:
+At the time of testing "apt-get" downloads libgit2 0.26 which is not compatible with pygit2 v0.27.3.
+To install the correct version use the following:
 ```
 wget https://github.com/libgit2/libgit2/archive/v0.27.0.tar.gz
 tar xzf v0.27.0.tar.gz